Kosovo–Montenegro relations: Border demarcation

 The border demarcation deal with Montenegro was one of the explicit requirements by the European Parliament for the visa liberalization process for Kosovo.
 In 2015, Ramush Haradinaj insisted that the 1974 Yugoslav borders were necessary in order to continue the good relations with Montenegro.
-The agreement was ratified by both governments in 2015 and was enforced March 2018 leading to Çakorr, an Albanian region symbolizing patriotism, being handed over to Montenegro.
+The agreement was ratified by both governments in 2015 and was enforced March 2018 leading to Čakor being handed over to Montenegro.
 Kosovos prime minister Hashim Thaqi and Montenegros prime minister signed the agreement on February 17, 2018.
 The agreement has been criticized for being hypocritical as the prohibition to travel within the Schengen area had been lifted for more severe border issues amongst Georgia and Ukraine but not for Kosovo with its less severe border issues.

 Villagers in the Rugova valley vowed to take up arms if the government continued to ignore them.
 In 2016, The Lëvizja Vetëvendosje accused PDK party of for the agreement of the Border Demarcation with Montenegro.
 Prime minister Isa Mustafa met the Rugova locals opposing the demarcation in 2016.
 A local stated that the prime minister did not say anything about the matter.
 Levizja Vetendesojes party leader Albin Kurti held a protest speech with 2000 activists leading to the postponing of the demarcation in the Kosovo parliament.
 In August 2015, prime minister Ramush Haradinaj criticized the demarcation.
 Four years later, in 2019, he met Mujë Rugova, to discuss the finalization of the demarcation.
 Ibrahim Rugova warned of the demarcation already in 2002.

 On August 28, 2015, a RTK employee suffered a second attack in his home by a group that opposed the demarcation.
 An unknown individual tossed an explosive device inside resulting in no one being hurt.
 A group called Rugovasit claimed both attacks warning of more victims if the government continued to ignore the opposition.
 On August 30, six opposition supporters were detained by the police on suspicion of involvement in a rocket-propelled grenade attack on parliament.
 The European and International Federations of Journalists (EFJ/IFJ) condemned the attacks.
 Violent protests occurred in Pristina with riot police being attacked with molotovs.
 An article by Kosovapress writes that the Rugova locals attacked RTK because it supported the demarcation.

 Independent Balkan News Agency published an article explaining that international experts, appointed by Atifete Jahjaga, stated that the demarcation did not breach any laws.
 The opposition criticized the commission of being too similar to previous commissions.
 Both Albanian and Montenegrin locals around the borders stated that the politicians should take into consideration the opinions of the public.
 A report from Saferworld titled Drawing boundaries in the Western Balkans: A people’s perspective published in 2011 states that failure to resolve demarcation issues and raise border-control standards likewise ensures that parts of the region maintain a reputation for being vulnerable to transnational organised crime, smuggling and people trafficking.